-Enjoy 5 days and 4 nights at Heartwood Mountain Sanctuary in the green rolling hills of far Northern California as we explore what it means to inhabit our lives with Intention, Compassion and Joy.
+Enjoy 5 days and 4 nights at Heartwood Mountain Sanctuary among the green rolling hills of far Northern California surrounded by breathtaking vistas.
+Settling into the serenity of the natural world, and through our contemplative practices we’ll explore what it means to inhabit our lives with Intention, Compassion and Joy.

 Wednesday to Sunday

 March 20 to 24, 2019